agouch/SWE-6733---Outdora/README.md

 #### Design Login Page UI
 **User Story:**
-As a user, I want a visually appealing and user-friendly login page so that I can easily access my account.
+As a returning user, I want to see a visually appealing and intuitive login page so that I can easily log into my account.

 **Details:**
 - **Requirements:**